MARKETProtocol/docs/source/includes/_dapp.md

    Something like `ETH/BTC-Kraken_YYYY-MM-DD` may help others understand the underlying asset, the data source, and expiration date in a nice human readable and searchable way.
    In the future, MARKET will implement a standardized naming convention and guidelines to formalize this process
-2. `Base Token` - every contract should be backed by an ERC20 Token that will be used a collateral for the contract.
+2. `Collateral Token` - every contract should be backed by an ERC20 Token that will be used a collateral for the contract.
 Traders must deposit tokens to the smart contract prior to trading, and upon execution of a trade, the appropriate amount of collateral becomes locked until that position is exited.
 In this fashion, all open positions always remain 100% collateralized removing counter party risk from the traders.
 Please specify a ERC20 Token address for this contract.